 - Pseudoaneurism in the inferior gluteal artery near the sciatic nerve

 Another movement that contracts the piriformis muscle selectively is the Beatty maneuver.
-Assuming a side-lying position and bending the knee towards the chest, then abducting the thigh activates the piriformis and results in pain.
-A physical exam may show shortening of the leg length on the affected side, and the patient may also present with a splayed foot on the affected side when lying on their back.
-An x-ray or MRI (magnetic resonance imaging) may be performed to rule out other problems with the surrounding tissues.
+Assuming a side-lying position, bending the knee towards the chest, and then abducting the thigh activates the piriformis and results in pain.
+A physical exam may show shortening of the leg length on the affected side and the patient may also present with a splayed foot on the affected side when lying on their back.
+An X-ray or MRI scan (magnetic resonance imaging) may be performed to rule out other problems with the surrounding tissues.

 It’s important to rule out other, more common causes of sciatica, such as: